-Physics is the study of nature and therefore search to explain pretty much everything that you see around you.
+Physics is the study of nature and therefore searches to explain pretty much everything that you see around you.
 It is the study of how rainbows are formed.
 It is the study of why the sky is blue, why the stars twinkle, and how the planets move through the heavens.
-Applications of physics have given us eye glasses, levers, pulleys, the combustion engine, transatlantic steamers and communication, television, lasers, computers, satellites, space flight, and new insights into the universe that startle the imagination and can only make one hungry to learn more.
-This second term of the sequence we will focus on the use of energy, properties of matter (solids, fluids and gases), the physics of oscillations and waves and finally optics partially an application of waves.
+Applications of physics have given us eye glasses, levers, pulleys, the combustion engine, transatlantic steamers and communication, television, lasers, computers, satellites, space flight, new pharmaceuticals and cures for disease, and new insights into the universe that startle the imagination and made me hungry to learn more.
+How about you?
+This first term of the sequence we will focus on mechanical forces and how they might result in motion.